simonscmap/cmapdatapipeline/docs/getting_started/compute_and_storage.rst

 **~/data/CMAP Data Submission Dropbox/Simons CMAP/vault/**

 .. note::
     Ideally this path should be changed to remove any spaces.
-The one potential hold-up is where the web app is writing files.
+The hold-up is unlimited account is grandfathered in at its current naming convention.

 Dropbox's CLI tools are installed on the workstation.
 Using the selective sync feature of dropbox, the **/vault** stored on disk can be synced with the cloud.
 By reading/writing to disk, IO speeds for data processing should be improved.